UNESCO Universal Declaration on Cultural Diversity: Content

 The action plan connects cultural diversity to human rights more explicitly than the cautious language of the articles.
 It mentions linguistic diversity, free expression, the protection of indigenous languages and knowledge, and the free movement of people.

+Assessment

+The American lawyer Juliette Passer describes the declaration as "one of the most beautifully written international documents" whose text and action plan "can be an outstanding educational tool for developing a dialogue about diversity while humanizing globalization."